walles/headsetharry/README.md

 * Make an icon / all the other graphics needed by Market

 # TODO Misc
-* If the user is playing music, pause or turn down the music while the message is being read.
 * "Calendar event: ..."
 * Report battery status for attached bluetooth devices, http://stackoverflow.com/a/19701412/473672,